angel-mora/web-static-lephucr/content/chatgpt_history/request-for-work-break.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Doing bad at my job and want to drop out.
+Before doing so, since I'm a contractor, I'd like to request a month as an emergency since I no longer feel capable of working in it but don't want to make that decision now so asking to start again january 15th would be good enough."
 draft: false
 ---

 # Request for Work Break

-## ✅ TODOs

-## 📌 Summary
-Doing bad at my job and want to drop out.
-Before doing so, since I'm a contractor, I'd like to request a month as an emergency since I no longer feel capable of working in it but don't want to make that decision now so asking to start again january 15th would be good enough.

 ## 🧠 Full Chat

+🙋 **You:**

 Doing bad at my job and want to drop out.
 Before doing so, since I'm a contractor, I'd like to request a month as an emergency since I no longer feel capable of working in it but don't want to make that decision now so asking to start again january 15th would be good enough.

+---

+🤖 **Assistant:**

 If you’re considering stepping back but want to leave room to reassess in January, here's a way to frame the request thoughtfully: